Amata Spring Country Club

 The Amata Spring Country Club is a private golf and country club near to Bangkok, the capital of Thailand.
-It hosts two high-profile golf tournaments which were introduced in 2006.
-The Royal Trophy is a team competition between Europe and Asia, and the Honda LPGA Thailand is the first LPGA Tour event in Thailand.
-These are currently the two richest golf events held in Thailand.
+It hosted two high-profile golf tournaments which were introduced in 2006, the Royal Trophy is a team competition between Europe and Asia and the first Honda LPGA Thailand, which was the first LPGA Tour event in Thailand (before it moved to Siam Country Club in 2007.
 The club has a single 18-hole course of 7,322 yards that loops around two lakes and some other water hazards.
 It was designed by Schmidt Curley Golf Design.